 - 5 drops sandalwood essential oil

-Combine everything in an amber bottle.
+Combine everything in an amber bottle and roll between the palms of your hands to combine the ingredients well.
 Use twice a day.

 Other essential oils that boost the healing process of the skin and would also be good for acne scars are vetiver, bergamot (phototoxic!), neroli, and lavender.